converged-computing/mummi-experiments/experiments/aws-march-2025/cpu-node-selector/README.md

 # CPU Node Selector

 This portion of the experiment uses the state machine operator to select an ideal node type for the createsims step, and specifically an added feature to allow for [custom properties](https://github.com/converged-computing/state-machine-operator/pull/12).
 To be consistent in our step, we use the same createsims container that is pre-baked with the analysis and script to process the same gromacs input.
 We will have the output times for each run, and can choose the instance type based on that.
+Here are [all the options](https://gist.github.com/vsoch/30803bea5e0bd1b6a0916cef14d54c62) for the cluster autoscaler.

 ## Docker